ardakarayel/Arda_Karayel/README.md

 Environmental Variable

 - Forest Area (% of Land Area) → Proportion of land covered by forest, used as an indicator of environmental quality.

-- Air Pollution → Represents the average level of harmful fine particles in the air.
+- Air Pollution → Represents the average level of harmful fine particles (PM2.5) in the air; higher values indicate worse air quality.

+- Coastline Ratio → Ratio of a country's coastline length to its land area; considered as a proxy for access to natural resources, climate, and recreational benefits.

+- Arable Land (% of Land Area) → Proportion of land suitable for agriculture; used as an indicator of sustainable land use and food security.

 # Methodology